 The bad: The headways kinda suck though relative to the rest of the MBTA, being hourly.
 Vs. other RTAs it’d be alright, but this is the MBTA we’re talking.
 Then again, they also have subway lines running on upwards of 15-20 minute headways as of me writing this.
 But hey, maybe hourly isn’t as bad for Lynn and Salem as it seems at first glance, as the route does take around an hour from end to end.

 Nearby points of interest: Wonderland has the Blue Line!
 You also have whatever there is in Lynn (sorry, I’m unfamiliar with the area), as well as Salem.
-Taser and I even went candlepin bowling at a nearby alley.
+I even went candlepin bowling at a nearby alley.

 Overall, while I’d increase headways to half-hourly during the tourism season, maybe it isn’t as necessary as, say, half-hour headways on a Salem express.
 Hell, odds are most tourists are taking the train in if they’re going to take transit to/from Salem.